openSUSE/yomi/README.md

 * `config`.
 Dictionary.
 Optional

   Local configuration for the software section.
-Except `minimal`, all the options can be overwritten in each repository definition.
+Except `minimal` and `transfer`, all the options can be overwritten in each repository definition.

   * `minimal`: Boolean.
 Optional.
 Default: `no`

     Configure zypper to make a minimal installation, excluding recommended, documentation and multi-version packages.

+  * `transfer`: Boolean.
+Optional.
+Default: `no`

+    Transfer the current repositories (maybe defined in the media installation) into the installed system.
+If marked, this step will be done early, so any future action could update or replace one of the repositories.

   * `enabled`: Boolean.
 Optional.
 Default: `yes`